Turnitin is a plagiarism-prevention service sometimes used in Brightspace assignments. Not all instructors will use Turnitin.

 If your instructor has enabled Turnitin in your Brightspace Assignments, your submissions will be automatically reviewed by this service.

-If your instructor has enabled Turnitin on an Assignment, you will see this icon next to your assignment under Assessments > Assignments.
+If your instructor has enabled Turnitin on an Assignment, you will see the binoculars icon next to your assignment under Assessments > Assignments.

 Submit your assignment as usual.